 Aside from composing, I love to peruse and sit in front of the network shows since I trust that, as people, we can never truly quit learning, and anything I read or watch generally shows me something new.
 For example, because of the police procedural wrongdoing shown in the TV series Criminal Minds, I currently have a strong fascination with human brain research.
 I’m right now perusing The 11 Laws of Likability by Michelle Tillis Lederman, which discusses individuals in the business world.

 Question 3.
-What do you know about this company?
+How much do you know about this company?

 This is one of the top HR interview questions for freshers.
 Here, the interviewer wants to find out whether you are truly keen on being a part of the organization and see whether you have gotten your background work done, which is doing all necessary investigation prior to showing up for the interview.
 A devoted and proficient up-and-comer should continuously explore the organization and the position they are applying for before the interview.